wighawag/hardhat-deploy/README.md

 network can have tags to represent them.
 The config is an array and at runtime the hre.network.tags is an object whose fields (the tags) are set to true.

-This is useful to conidtionaly operate on network based on their use case.
+This is useful to conditionally operate on network based on their use case.

 Example: